In my workshops (and elsewhere) I always insist on the importance of client communication.

 You need to tell them.

 In that client communication, asking the right questions is paramount.
 Don’t throw linguist lingo at them.
 For instance, don’t ask your client whether they need a translation or a transcreation.
 They probably won‘t know the difference (see separate blog post on “translation or transcreation”).
 Or they may be unsure whether you know the difference.
-Ask more generally phrased questions instead: What does your client need the text for, who is the target audience, where is it going to be published (if at all)?
+Ask more generally phrased questions instead.
+For instance: What does your client need the text for, who is the target audience, who are the main competitors in the target market, where is it going to be published (if at all)?
 Then suggest a solution, tailored to those specifics.

 Many participants in my workshops are surprised when we do role plays and they are challenged to find a solution to a particular client’s problem rather than having a client just place an order.
 All too often we assume that other people know about the intricacies and challenges of our work.
 The truth is: most don’t.
 Just like I don’t know much about the intricacies and challenges of other professions.
 Do you?